-- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - If you are enrolled in a Federal Employees Dental/Vision Insurance Program (FEDVIP) Dental Plan, your FEHB Plan will be First/Primary payor of any Benefit payments and your FEDVIP Plan is secondary to your FEHB Plan.
-See Section 9 Coordinating benefits with other coverage. - The calendar year deductible is: \$350 per person (\$700 per family) for Standard Option PPO services and \$500 per person (\$1,250 per family) for Standard Option non-PPO services; and \$500 per person (\$1,000 per family) for Value Plan PPO services and \$800 per person (\$1,600 per family) for Value Plan non-PPO services.
-The calendar year deductible applies to almost all benefits in this Section.
-We added "(No deductible)" to show when the calendar year deductible does not apply. - Be sure to read Section 4, Your costs for covered services, for valuable information about how cost-sharing works, with special sections for members who are age 65 or over.
+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - If you are enrolled in a Federal Employees Dental/Vision Insurance Program (FEDVIP) dental plan, your FEHB Plan will be the first/primary payor of any benefit payments and your FEDVIP plan is secondary to your FEHB Plan.
+See Section 9 Coordinating benefits with other coverage. - The calendar year deductible applies to almost all benefits in this Section.
+We added "(No deductible)" to show when the calendar year deductible does not apply. - The Standard Option calendar year deductible is \$400 per person (\$800 per family) for services of PPO providers and \$600 per person (\$1,500 per family) for services of Non-PPO providers. - The Value Plan calendar year deductible is \$600 per person (\$1,200 per family) for services of PPO providers and \$900 per person (\$1,800 per family) for services of Non-PPO providers. - Be sure to read Section 4, Your costs for covered services, for valuable information about how cost-sharing works, with special sections for members who are age 65 or over.
 Also read Section 9 about coordinating benefits with other coverage, including with Medicare.